A Healthy Parrot

 Drawing by Jeff Riebe

 I am a big fan of fresh food and real food diets.
 I do not and will never recommend pellets with one exception listed below in a parrot's diet.
 Other pelleted diets have a base of essentially non-nutritive corn, soy or some other grain with added chemical nutrients.
 Menadione is in most as a CHEAP source of vitamin K activity and not an actual source of real vitamin K which is essential for blood health and many other bodily functions.
 Menadione is banned in human foods and pet foods in several countries in Europe because it is considered a carcinogen.
 I will not feed or recommend anything with this questionable chemical in it.
 At this time the only pelleted diet that I feed my parrots is TOPS Parrot Food because it has NO corn, soy, wheat, peanuts, or chemical additives.
-It relies on real food powders to provide necessary nutrition.
+It relies on genuinely organic food powders to provide necessary nutrition.
 The manufacturer also highly recommends feeding healthy fresh foods.

 It is my opinion that reliance on pelleted diets as a total diet or even a major part of the diet is beginning to cause serious health problems for our beloved companion parrots.
 This is absolutely true for pellets that have artificial food coloring, which can be a serious allergen, create liver and kidney problems and actually prevent the absorption of some essential nutrition needed by the parrot for their health.
 I believe that pelleted diets can cause serious health problems in the long-term health of parrots.